 However, a beautifully made website is useless if it can’t be found on Google.
 This is why SEO is important.
 It increases your SERPs which drives user traffic and gives you the opportunity of delighting your visitors with amazing web design and quality content.

 This is why UX design and a solid SEO strategy go hand in hand.
 Both are indicators of your professionalism and credibility.

 Here are some tips on how you can combine them for a better user experience online.

 Digital marketers know that a good online presence is needed if you want a strong marketing foundation.
 If the basic aspects of your site are poorly managed, you can’t expect web design or SEO to deliver amazing results.

 Here are some key elements of web design:

-- The old practice of stuffing domain name with a bunch of keywords doesn’t work anymore.
-It’s spammy and hurts user experience.
+- The old practice of stuffing domain names with a bunch of keywords doesn’t work anymore.
+It’s spammy and hurts the user experience.

 How Web Design Is Linked With Indexability

 Do you know that Google crawls every page on your site before indexing it?
 This is why internal links are needed to make pages findable by search engines.
 Most importantly, you need to ensure that all internal links work.